parisdalas/Slice-crc/README.md

 ### Cut · Record · Convert — 100% on your device

 **A private, offline media toolkit for Windows.**
-Five tools in one app.
+Many tools in one app.
 No uploads, no account, no telemetry.

 [**→ Get Slice at slice-crc.com**](https://slice-crc.com/)